-Now care providers in healthcare settings can help improve the management of this patient risk with Surescripts Medication History for and Emergency Department Settings service.
+Now care providers in healthcare settings can help improve the management of this patient risk with Surescripts Medication History for Hospitals and Emergency Department Settings service.

 Surescripts Medication History helps hospitals and EDs perform a more complete, accurate and efficient medication reconciliation process, a critical part of helping to reduce costly ADEs and the associated readmissions.
 The Surescripts

 - Provides extensive access to PBM claims and pharmacy fill data, covering 240 millions lives and over 2 billion prescription fill transactions

 - Delivers information electronically to the clinician's EMR inpatient or emergency department application in real-time

 - Helps eliminate manual transcription errors and provides more complete and up to date medication claims information

 Hospitals and other acute care settings interesting in connecting to the Surescripts network to access this service should contact a technology vendor that has been certified for the service.
 Here's a list of certified vendors.